UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 Documentation is often a forgotten topic because it feels like a "chore": you already wrote the program, it works, your job is done!

 Nothing further from the truth!
-In a similar way to the tests, documentation should be part of the fundations of what you perceive your work to be when programming, and done alongside the code as for the tests.
+In a similar way to the tests, documentation should be part of the fundations of what you perceive your work to be when programming, and done alongside the code in the same way as the tests.

 ### Target users